Chinese creation myths: Pangu

 One of the most popular creation myths in Chinese mythology describes the first-born semidivine human Pangu (盤古, "Coiled Antiquity") separating the world egg-like Hundun (混沌, "primordial chaos") into Heaven and Earth.
 However, none of the ancient Chinese classics mentions the Pangu myth, which was first recorded in the 3rd-century Sanwu Liji (三五歴記, "Historical Records of the Three Sovereign Divinities and the Five Gods"), attributed to the Three Kingdoms period Taoist author Xu Zheng.
 Thus, in classical Chinese mythology, Nüwa predates Pangu by six centuries.

 Heaven and earth were in chaos like a chicken's egg, and Pangu was born in the middle of it.
 In eighteen thousand years Heaven and the earth opened and unfolded.
 The limpid that was Yang became the heavens, the turbid that was Yin became the earth.
 Pangu lived within them, and in one day he went through nine transformations, becoming more divine than Heaven and wiser than earth.
 Each day the heavens rose ten feet higher, each day the earth grew ten feet thicker, and each day Pangu grew ten feet taller.
 And so it was that in eighteen thousand years the heavens reached their fullest height, earth reached its lowest depth, and Pangu became fully grown.
 Afterwards, there was the Three Sovereign Divinities.
 Numbers began with one, were established with three, perfected by five, multiplied with seven, and fixed with nine.
 That is why Heaven is ninety thousand leagues from earth.

 Like the Sanwu Liji, the Wuyun Linian Ji (五遠歷年紀, "A Chronicle of the Five Cycles of Time") is another 3rd-century text attributed to Xu Zheng.
 This version details the cosmological metamorphosis of Pangu's microcosmic body into the macrocosm of the physical world.
 (Note: See also the Neijing Tu.)

 When the firstborn, Pangu, was approaching death, his body was transformed.
 His breath became the wind and clouds; his voice became peals of thunder.
 His left eye became the sun; his right eye became the moon.
 His four limbs and five extremities became the four cardinal points and the five peaks.
 His blood and semen became water and rivers.
 His muscles and veins became the earth's arteries; his flesh became fields and land.
 His hair and beard became the stars; his bodily hair became plants and trees.
 His teeth and bones became metal and rock; his vital marrow became pearls and jade.
 His sweat and bodily fluids became streaming rain.
 All the mites on his body were touched by the wind and evolved into the black-haired people.

 Lincoln found parallels between Pangu and the Indo-European world parent myth, such as the primeval being's flesh becoming earth and hair becoming plants.
+One example is Ymir in Norse mythology.